Taking Care of Your Teeth and Mouth

 See your dentist if brushing or flossing causes your gums to bleed or hurts your mouth.
 If you have trouble flossing, a floss holder may help.
 Ask your dentist to show you the right way to floss.

-Sometimes, false teeth (dentures) are needed to replace badly damaged teeth.
+Sometimes, false teeth (dentures) are needed to replace badly damaged teeth or teeth lost because of gum disease.
 Partial dentures may be used to fill in one or more missing teeth.
 Dentures may feel strange at first.
 In the beginning, your dentist may want to see you often to make sure the dentures fit.
 Over time, your gums will change shape, and your dentures may need to be adjusted or replaced.
 Be sure to let your dentist handle these adjustments.

 - Start with soft, non-sticky food.